NightWatchman/auto-delete-bucket/README.md

 > You can only delete empty buckets.
 Deletion fails for buckets that have contents.

-We find that in most of our use cases, we want to automatically delete the bucket and it's contents whenever the stack is deleted.
-Otherwise you will have a bunch of orphaned buckets to clean up manualy.
-The problem is even worse when you need to explicitly name the bucket (ex. for a website), because you won't be able to recreate the stack due to the fact that a bucket already exists with that name.
+We find that in our use cases, we want to be able to delete the bucket and it's contents whenever the stack is deleted, or alternatively to leave the bucket and it's contents in place, and orphan it when the stack is deleted.

 ## How it Works